kennyhml/tree-sitter-abap/README.md

 Tree-sitter performs **incremental parsing**, making it ideal for working with large or legacy ABAP codebases that often span thousands of lines in a single report.
 The resulting parser is compiled to **native C**, enabling significantly better performance than typical regex-based parsers (looking at you, TextMate).

+The syntactical structure adheres closely to the conventions provided in the publicly available documentation.

 > [!NOTE]
 > This grammar is designed to parse a **superset** of valid ABAP syntax.
 Its goal is to produce a concrete syntax tree (CST) suitable
 > for code analysis and syntax highlighting, without over-restricting the grammar to perfectly valid ABAP forms.